manwar/python-guide/python-object-oriented-programming.md

             print(self.prop2)
             print(self.name)

-Execute the code below
+Execute the code below:

     c = C()
     c.showprops()

-It would now print something like
+It would now print something like:

     prop1
     prop2
     Class B

-If you are interesting in finding the method resolution order, you can do so using the special class attribute `__mro__`
+If you are interesting in finding the method resolution order, you can do so using the special class attribute `__mro__`.

     print(C.__mro__)